A how-to guide to chilled reds

 Though refreshing when cold, chilled reds still have more substantial flavours and aromas than white wines and need to be thoughtfully paired with festive foods.
 For fresh seafood, stick to white or sparkling, but for cooked fish like salmon, pinot noir or a deep rosato will complement the rich flavours nicely.
 For chicken or turkey, schiava, sangiovese and gamay are a match made in heaven.
 Grenache, sparkling shiraz or syrah are great with Christmas ham, but for anything heavier or tomato-based, opt for nero d'avola or cabernet franc.

-Victoria is blessed with an abundance of cool and moderate-climate wine regions, such as the Yarra Valley, Mornington Peninsula, Geelong, Beechworth, Macedon Ranges and Grampians.
+New South Wales is blessed with an abundance of cool and moderate-climate wine regions, such as the Hunter Valley, Orange, Mudgee, the Southern Highlands, Hilltops, and the Riverina.

 Check out these locally grown examples of reds that are great on ice: